Skip to main content

 3.2.2 Campus Closure

-The University President, in consultation with the Director of Campus Safety & Security and members of the President’s Council, will determine when severe weather conditions, emergencies, power outages or other safety risks make it unsafe for classes to be held and/or regular university business to be conducted.
+The university president, in consultation with the director of Campus Safety & Security and members of the President’s Council, will determine when severe weather conditions, emergencies, power outages or other safety risks make it unsafe for classes to be held and/or regular university business to be conducted.

 If there is a decision to close the campus, available means for communicating this decision to the workforce will be used, but employees have an affirmative responsibility to make contact with public safety dispatch or their management chain to determine how the decision affects them.